Close Menu

 Can I Use My WRX’s Stock Lug Nuts on New Wheels?

 It depends on the new wheels.
 Some aftermarket wheels require specific lug nuts.
-Always check the wheel manufacturer’s recommendations.
+Always check the wheel manufacturer’s recommendations for proper installation.

 Related posts: